 Opening a bank account when you relocate to the UAE

 If you are a doctor or other healthcare professional relocating to the UAE, you may be wondering about how to open a local bank account.
+Renting or buying a home as a doctor in Dubai can be a significant decision.
+Many healthcare professionals find that the rental market offers flexibility, especially if they are unsure about their long-term plans.

 The UAE has a robust banking sector with many local and international banks, all regulated by the Central Bank of the UAE in order to meet international standards and requirements.
+In this environment, long-term financial planning in the UAE is essential for both individuals and businesses aiming to achieve sustainable growth.
+Financial institutions offer a variety of products and services tailored to meet these planning needs.

 How can I open a new current account in the UAE?

-For expats coming to work in the UAE, the process of opening a current account is simple once you have your residence visa.
-Bank account opening can be done in person or through an agent from the bank, who will visit your home or place of work.
-Some UAE banks even allow residents to open accounts over the internet via a smartphone app once you have your Emirates ID.
+Additionally, some UAE banks even allow residents to open accounts over the internet.
+This can be done via a smartphone app once you have your Emirates ID.
 Most debit cards issued in the UAE work at a range of local ATMs, as well as internationally.
 Residents are issued with an International Bank Account Number (IBAN) and Swift code, making international transfers easy.

 What documents do I need for a resident’s current account?